-- The student must maintain Satisfactory Progress requirements as established by FSU.
+- The student must maintain Satisfactory Academic Progress requirements as established by FSU.
 Satisfactory Progress requirements are published online here: Satisfactory Academic Progress

 - Neither student nor parent may be in default on a Federal loan or owe repayment on a Federal grant.

 - Accept, Reduce, or Decline your loan offer as you need from your FSU Portal.